Covering by planks and avoiding zeros of polynomials: Introduction

 \begin{corollary} If the unit sphere $S^{d-1}$, $d\ge 2$, is covered by a set of spherical segments, then the sum of their widths is at least $\pi$. \end{corollary}

-\begin{remark} Similar to the proof of this corollary, Theorem \ref{theorem:ball-strong} implies Bang's theorem on covering of a ball by planks.
+\begin{remark} Similar to the proof of this corollary, Theorem \ref{theorem:ball-strong} (in the form of Corollary~\ref{corollary:ball-strong}) implies Bang's theorem on covering of a ball by planks.
 We leave this implication as an exercise to the reader. \end{remark}